paal123/SunnyDays/README.md

 Documentation for Spotify search endpoint https://developer.spotify.com/documentation/web-api/reference/#category-search

 Spotify developer console.
-Good for example testing and easy retrieval of access token https://developer.spotify.com/console/get-search-item/
+For testing and easy retrieval of access token https://developer.spotify.com/console/get-search-item/

 # How to use